Qumulo/docs/configuring-prometheus-grafana-metrics-api.md

    ![Example Throughput Graph](administrator-guide/images/prometheus-grafana-setup-example-throughput-graph.png)

-1. (Optional) To see a smaller time scale of your data, at the top right click **Last 6 hours** and set it to a smaller vallue, for example 15 minutes.
+1. (Optional) To see a smaller time scale of your data, at the top right click **Last 6 hours** and set it to a smaller value, for example 15 minutes.

 For more information about dashboards, panels, and other visualizations, see the [Grafana documentation](https://grafana.com/docs/grafana/latest/).

 ### To Create an Alert for an Offline Node
-An offline node creates risks of additional failures that can cause reduced performance, inability to write to the cluster, or take the entire cluster offline.
-This example explains how you can receive an alert when a node in a cluster is offline.
+An offline node creates a risk of additional failures that can cause reduced performance, inability to write to the cluster, or take the entire cluster offline.
+This example explains how you can receive an alert when a node in a cluster goes offline.
 For more information, see [Create Alerts](https://grafana.com/docs/grafana/latest/alerting/old-alerting/create-alerts/) and [Legacy Grafana Alerts](https://grafana.com/docs/grafana/latest/alerting/old-alerting/) in the Grafana documentation.

 1. Configure a graph for the `qumulo_quorum_node_is_offline` metric.